edfranco/my-server/README.md

 # my-server
-This server is a pretty simple server that only serves on purpose: to send email from a client on my webpage directly to my email.
+This server is a pretty simple server that only serves one purpose: to send email from a client on my webpage directly to my email.
 This server is deployed on heroku and my website cand be found [here](http://eduardofranco.me/)

 -----------------------------------------------------------------